ddwalk77/FDIP/README.md

 between INCIDENT CATEGORY and UNITS CATEGORY.
 Cramer’s V was .32.

-In summary, lots of descriptive information was extracted, however there is only a weak or non existent relationship between the independent and dependent variables.
+In summary, lots of descriptive information was extracted, however there is only a weak or non-existent relationship between the independent and dependent variables.

 ## Implementing ML Algorithms
 Algorithms were selected based on their usability and performance with categorical